librariesio/-Metrics-/README.md

 ## Goals
 * To define a set of useful direct and derivative measures for judging aspects of a project within a number of thematic areas (i.e. code quality, community, documentation).
-* To signpost toward sources of data that will enable.
+* To signpost toward sources of data.
 * To define a set of metrics that are missing from Libraries.io that are not provided by another service.

 ## Process